Joshua Baer: Qualifications as an appraiser of Antique American Indian Art

 Appraisal fees

-Appraisal fees are always billed at the flat rates listed above.
-Appraisal fees are never based on the values of the items appraised.
-Discounts on fees are available by request, and for multiple item appraisals.
 Standard Appraisals include the Replacement Values of the works being appraised.
 Custom Appraisals include Replacement Values and Fair Market Values of the works being appraised, along with recommendations of how, when, and where to sell or donate the appraised works of art.
-Color reproductions of the appraised works of art are included with all appraisals.

 Consultation and other services